Table of Contents

 - For some reason, the MOTHER 2 soundtrack became mono sound, despite stereo sound being available with headphones.
 The exception to this is “Belch's Base” (ゲップーの秘密基地).

-- Personally, I think MOTHER 1+2 is a perfectly fine way to experience MOTHER and MOTHER 2, but I do have a high tolerance and can appreciate the work that goes into a port.
-If you're a person who complains about the version's music or people who play this version first: I don't like you.
+- Personally, I think MOTHER 1+2 is a perfectly fine way to experience MOTHER and MOTHER 2, though I do have a high tolerance and can appreciate the work that goes into a port.
+If you complain about this version's music or people who choose to play this version first: I don't like you!